 I’m not really sure if they celebrate the same holidays we do in Neverland, but the tale of an older Peter Pan saving his children from his one-handed archenemy is a solid pick to watch by the fireplace during this cold season.
 With its whimsical and emotional story that ends up reminding a workaholic Pan of what’s really important life, and some fun hijinks thanks to Tinker Bell and the Lost Boys, Hook will always hold a special place in my heart.

 Elf is probably the most popular film on this list, but I still don’t think it’s garnered the attention it really deserves.
-This light-hearted comedy that follows an “elf” as he leaves the North Pole to meet his biological, scrooge-ish father in New York is a hilarious and heartwarming holiday romp.
+This light-hearted comedy that follows an “elf” named Buddy on his journey from the North Pole to meet his biological, scrooge-ish father in New York is a hilarious and heartwarming holiday romp.
 James Caan is great as always, and Will Ferrell’s Buddy is practically the embodiment of holiday cheer.
 Heck, I know people who normally hate Ferrell that love this movie!